cometbft/cometbft/docs/architecture/adr-105-refactor-mempool-senders.md

     response.
 If this is the case, record the list of senders in `txSenders`.
     When a transaction is removed from the mempool, notify the reactor to remove the list of senders for that transaction, with the channel described below.
+- In `CListMempool`, `resCbFirstTime` is the function that handles responses of type `CheckTxType_New`.
+Instead of setting it as an ad-hoc callback on each transaction, we could now call it directly from `globalCb`, where responses of type `CheckTxType_Recheck` are already being handled.

+### Communicating that a transaction was removed from the mempool

+We have identified two approaches for communicating the removal of a transaction from the mempool to the reactor.

+1. With a channel and an infinite loop in a gouroutine.
 - In `CListMempool`, introduce a new channel `txsRemoved` of type `chan types.TxKey` to notify the mempool reactor that a transaction was removed from the mempool.
-  - This is the same mechanism used to notify the consensus reactor when there are transactions available to include in a block.
-- In the mempool reactor, introduce a new goroutine to handle incoming transaction keys from the `txsRemoved` channel.
+- In the mempool reactor, spawn a goroutine to handle incoming transaction keys from the `txsRemoved` channel.
 For each key received, update `txSenders`.
-- In `CListMempool`, `resCbFirstTime` is the function that handles responses of type `CheckTxType_New`.
-Instead of setting it as an ad-hoc callback on each transaction, we could now call it directly from `globalCb`, where responses of type `CheckTxType_Recheck` are already being handled.
+2. With a callback.
+- In the mempool reactor's constructor, set a callback function in `CListMempool`.
+  The callback takes a transaction key as parameter.
+When invoked, it will update `txSenders`.
+- `CListMempool` stores the callback function as part of its state.
+When a transaction is removed from the mempool, the callback is invoked.

+The channel and goroutine mechanism is the same used by the mempool to notify the consensus reactor when there are transactions available to be included in a new block.
+The advantage of the callback is that it is immediately called when a transaction is removed, reducing the chances of data races.

+In any case, adding and removing the same transaction from the mempool is unlikely to happen in parallel.
+A transaction is removed from the mempool
+either:
+1. on updating the mempool, when the transaction is included in a block, or
+2. when handling a `Recheck` CheckTx response, when the transaction was deemed invalid by the application.

+In both cases, the transaction will still be in the cache.
+So, if the same transaction is received again, it will be discarded by the cache, and thus not added to the mempool and `txSenders`.

 ## Consequences